-2.9.
+2.8.
 OpenACC Declare Data Directive for Global and Fortran Module Variables

-PGI 14.7 and later releases support the OpenACC declare directive with the copyin, create and device_resident clauses for C global variables and Fortran module variables, for Tesla-target GPUs.
+The compilers support the OpenACC declare directive with the copyin, create and device_resident clauses for C global variables and Fortran module variables.
 This is primarily for use with the OpenACC routine directive and separate compilation.
 The data in the declare clauses are statically allocated on the device when the program attaches to the device.
 Data in a copyin clause will be initialized from the host data at that time.
 A program attaches to the device when it reaches its first data or compute construct, or when it calls the OpenACC acc_init routine.